-The Deep Space Ronald Regan Communication Station, (Eaustom series Phase Booster 11d), remastered 2010
+The Deep Space Ronald Reagan Communication Station, (Eaustom series Phase Booster 11d), remastered 2010

 engraved, fused, cut and polished float glass, metal and woodparticles, 60x60x121cm

-Eight generations of interstellar communications beacons have been developed and deployed since the last of the DSRR-CS subspace communication relay stations were abandoned in favor of a centrally regulated STFL network, despite negative performance in the low gain receivers.
-The primary solution to this secondary problem, was found through investigating the high power usage of cooling the refraction mirroring subsystem's umbilical wiring.
-The necessary 'coolant blowout' results in violent axial modulations clashing with interspersed pulses from the Eustom Phase Booster.
-The Booster was used along with a PhillipsBuster to better show nutrino flow inter-modally, visualized through a Quadrafin-Cluster type Armitage.
+Eight generations of interstellar communications beacons have been developed and deployed since the last of the DSRR-CS subspace communication relay stations were abandoned in favor of a centrally regulated STFL network.
+Despite negative performance in the low gain receivers, the primary solution to this secondary problem concerns the high power usage of the Cooling and Refraction-Mirroring Subsystem's umbilical wiring.
+The unavoidable 'coolant blowout' results in violent axial modulations that clash with interspersed pulses from the Eustom Phase Booster.
+The Booster was used along with a PhillipsBuster modification to better show neutrino flow inter-modally, visualized here through a Quadrafin-Cluster type Armitage.

 Shield Lithium Meter 2015

 cast, fused, laminated, screen-printed, cut and polished glass, 23x5cm